hackclub/some-assembly-required/guide/cpu/communicating.md

 add r12, 4
 ```

-I know this doesn’t look extremely friendly, especially compared to the high level programming languages we have today.
+I know this doesn't look extremely friendly, especially compared to the high level programming languages we have today.
 However, I promise you it is far friendlier than just writing a bunch of numbers!

 All programming languages are some level of abstraction above machine code.
 But, in the end, all human written code has to be converted into numbers for your CPU to be able to read.